enibalo/Borrow-Me/README.md

 # This is Borrow Me!

 A Chrome extension which checks the availability of Goodreads books at the Calgary Public Library.

-Spoiler!
+Spoiler Alert!
 Most of the time they are unavailable, but this extension is meant to make the treasure hunt for your next book easier.

 # 🌟 Motivation
 I created this extension because I wanted to reduce the time I spent looking for a book ( and switching tabs), and increase the time I spent reading.